TVA EnergyRight cooks up energy savings for Alabama restaurant

 Gehrdes credits TVA EnergyRight for recognizing that small businesses need a program to help them save on their utility bills.
 “They struggle just like residential customers do from month to month paying their bills, and TVA EnergyRight came to the table wanting to help.”

-When Douglas learned Sac’s Kitchen qualified for TVA EnergyRight’s Community Centered Growth project, she said, she fell to her knees.
+When Douglas learned Sac’s Kitchen qualified for TVA EnergyRight’s Small Business Uplift program she said she fell to her knees.
 “Thank God, somebody is helping us.
 It’s amazing.”

-“Community Centered Growth (CCG) is a project intended to focus on small businesses within underserved communities,” says Carolyn Greer, EnergyRight senior program manager.
+“Small Business Uplift is a program that focuses on small businesses within underserved communities,” says Carolyn Greer, EnergyRight senior program manager.
 “It was created to focus on those folks and really help people save money.
 We don’t want electricity to be a factor in making the hard decision of whether to stay open or not.”

 Greer says the biggest energy users in restaurants are often refrigeration and cooking equipment.
-“CCG uses grants to invigorate small businesses with energy efficient upgrades and access to energy resources.”
+“Small Business Uplift uses grants to invigorate small businesses with energy efficient upgrades and access to energy resources.”

 The project not only gave Douglas and Burwell the opportunity to install a commercial-grade stove, but they also received an energy efficient commercial-grade ice machine and air conditioning units near the food buffet.